Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Transfer layer: a thin pad film on the rotor that stabilizes friction and feel.

-• Fade: reduced braking from overheated pads/fluid/hardware beyond their temperature window.
+• Fade: reduced braking from overheated pads, fluid, or hardware beyond their temperature window.

 What you are really buying